Tania1011/cli_utils/README.md

 # CLI Utils
-A small Python package with useful CLI tools:
+A small Python package with useful CLI tools.

+## ✨ Features

-- separators
+- Separators
 - ASCII art
-- colors
+- Colors

+---

 ## 📖 Meaning

-A Python package is a folder of Python files that you can import and reuse anywhere.
+A **Python package** is a folder of Python files that can be imported and reused in other projects.
+Install the package once and use it anywhere.
-Instead of copy-pasting code between projects, you can install your package once and use it everywhere.

 ## ⚡ Goal

-Learn how to create a Python package, install it locally, and share it via GitHub — step by step.
+The goal of this project is to learn how to:

+- Create a Python package
+- Install it locally
+- Share it using GitHub
+- Reuse the package in other Python projects

 ## 🛠 Installation
 Install locally: